picto Contrôle automatisé

 Used to provide speed checking adapted to roadworks sites where the speed limits are rarely obeyed, after an experiment with semi-fixed cameras in 2012, these devices are in use across the national road network and the toll motorway network.

 They are moveable across different work and temporary danger areas and have a battery autonomy of one week.
-They are indicated by a Radar check over whole length of worksite panel combined with the worksite signage.
+They are indicated by a "Radar check over whole length of worksite" panel combined with the worksite signage.

-Road section average speed camera
+"Road section" average speed camera

-Photos F.Cepas / Sécurité Routière
+Photos F. Cepas / Securité Routière

 Description:

-The section or average speed camera checks the average speed practised by users over a road section of several kilometres between two points, to prevent vehicles from suddenly slowing down excessively in front of fixed cameras, and encourage users to drive responsibly throughout their journey.
+The "section" or "average speed" camera checks the average speed practised by users over a road section of several kilometres between two points, to prevent vehicles from suddenly slowing down excessively in front of fixed cameras, and encourage users to drive responsibly throughout their journey.

 The place of the offence is the exit checkpoint.
 At each checkpoint (entering and exiting the monitored section), a video camera, associated with an automatic number plate reader, takes a shot of each vehicle and records its number plate and time of passage.
 At the exit point, a processing unit uses this information for each vehicle to compute its average speed over the section.